selfdual-brain/dexter-manual/source/07-executors.rst

 We assume :math:`Coin` is some given fixed set of coins.
 This is just an arbitrary non-empty finite set.

 Caution: Please note the naming convention here is borrowed from programming, where the singular form of nouns is used as a type name.
-We consider sets in ZFC as something conceptually corresponding to types in programming.
+The motivation behind this convention is that sets in ZFC can be sometimes seen as conceptually corresponding to types in programming.

 Accounts
 ^^^^^^^^